 David K. MacIntyre is a composer based in Vancouver, Canada.
 "MacIntyre is a new opera pioneer," says the Vancouver Sun newspaper.
 He has written over one hundred and fifty works for instruments and voices including opera, music theatre, orchestra, choral, chamber music, art song, site-specific performance and music integrated with dance and theatre projects.
 Since 1979, he's been a professor in the School for the Contemporary Arts at Simon Fraser University where he teaches courses in music composition, interdisciplinary studio and collaboration.

 all photos by David Cooper

-David K. MacIntyre's music has been performed and broadcast throughout Canada and the United States as well as the Czech Republic, England, Finland, Holland, Italy, Germany, Japan, Northern Ireland, Norway, Spain, Sweden, Switzerland, Taiwan, Australia and New Zealand.
+His music has been performed and broadcast throughout Canada and the United States as well as Argentina, Brazil, Czech Republic, England, Estonia, Finland, Holland, Italy, Germany, Guatemala, Japan, Lithuania, Mexico, Northern Ireland, Norway, Scotland, Spain, Sweden, Switzerland, Taiwan, Australia and New Zealand.